oxfordeo/oxeo-flows/README.md

 docker build . -t oxeo-flows
 ```

+Automatically build the image from GitHub using Cloud Build triggers.

 ### Enable access to GCR registry
 Create a Service Account with `Container Registry` permissions.
 This is only for the agent, so need to run before starting it.